ngiangre/gamworkshop/README.md

 there are no observations of Methylphenidate and Paranoia reported together, then the PRR cannot be calculated.

-We can suppose that even though we don’t observe an assocviation, there is still a nontrivial risk of the side effect if a child were to take Methylphenidate.
+We can suppose that even though we don’t observe a direct association, there is still a nontrivial risk of the side effect if a child were to take Methylphenidate, suggesting there is added value in sharing information across child development stages.
 This is where modeling strategies come into play.

 # Modeling